TheGreatWaves/TheGreatWaves.github.io/content/projects/digital-logic.md

 I've always been curious about how computers worked at the hardware level, so when I saw [this](https://www.youtube.com/watch?v=QZwneRb-zqA&list=PLFt_AvWsXl0dPhqVsKt1Ni_46ARyiCGSq) video by Sebastian Lague where he explored how they work with visual aid from his own crafted simulator, I knew I had to try making my own.

 # Simulator Foundation
-I started off by making a basic little logic library which will serve as basic building block for the simulator.
+I started off by making a basic little logic library which will serve as the basic building block for the simulator.
 The library is very simple, only consisting of two elementary concepts: **pins** and **wires**.

 Simply:
 - Pins have two states, on and off.
-- Pins can be connected to together via a wire, connecting a source to a destination. (indicating signal flow direction)
+- Pins can be connected to together by a wire, connecting a source to a destination. (indicating signal flow direction)

 # Pins
-A component is composed of input pins, output pins and their sub-counter parts (exposed by internal subgates).
+A component is composed of input pins, output pins and their sub-counter parts (exposed by internal sub-components).
 In my design, input and output pins share the same address space.
 In order to identify whether a pin is an input pin or an output pin, we employ a simple strategy.
 We can simply check whether the pin ID (index) is above a certain threshold, if it is then it is an output pin.
 This does imply that we can only have a limited number of input pins, but it isn't a big concern because the threshold can easily be changed.

 # Component Composition
-A component is made up of pins, wires and subgates.
+A component is made up of pins, wires and sub-components.
 A simple instruction langauge (GATE) is introduced to help define component descriptions.

 - `need [chip]` Ensures the image of the chip with the given name is known.
 - `create [chip]` Declares a new chip with the given name and switches current context.
 Should be placed at the top of a definition file.
 - `input [N]` Declares *N* inputs pins.
 - `output [N]` Declares *N* outputs pins.
-- `add [chip]` Add a subchip with the given name to the current chip.
+- `add [chip]` Add a sub-component with the given name to the current component.
 This implicitly adds new input and output pins.
 - `wire [src] [dest]` Wire **src** and **dst** pins together.
 - `precompute` Precompute the component, a truthtable is generated for future computations to reference from.
 This is only suitable with small arithmetic gates.
 - `save` Save the current configuration.
 Should be placed at the end of the description file.